patjcolon/bank_transfers/README.txt

-by patjcolon
-Last updated: 7/8/2023
-WIP.
 Week 4 Workshop project.
+BankUsers and Money Manipulation by patjcolon with help from:
+Jack Seymour on the pack/unpack functions in authenticators.py Last updated: 7/9/2023

+Finished:
-Allows creation and maintenance of bank accounts and bank users.
+Allows maintenance of bank users "accounts".
 Bank users can change name, PIN, or password
-Bank users can deposit, withdraw, or check balance Bank users can perform inter-account transfers and payment-requests
+Bank users can deposit, withdraw, or check balance Bank users can perform inter-account transfers and payment-requests Text is displayed slowly letter by letter

-Plan to add context managers and .JSON held databases
+Money is represented by stylized bills and coins

+Unfinished / Unimplemented:
+User choices menus
+Account creation
+Password minimum requirements and max length within get_strings password wrapper Account database and context managers using JSON Account login using account database
+BankUser attribute changes being pushed to database on change event Payment request queue per account that notifies user on login/when option checked